oslabs-beta/Allok8/README.md

 **Usage**

-- In Allok8 directory, start Allok8 in development
+- In Allok8 directory,

+`npm install`

+- build

-`npm run dev`
+`npm run build`

+- start

+`npm start`

 - navigate to localhost in browser

 `http://localhost:3000`

+- alternatively Allok8 can be run in dev mode and webpack-dev-server will open a browser

+`npm run dev`

 - Click on GET API/ TOKEN